meilisearch/documentation/learn/advanced/pagination.md

 This type of pagination consists of a numbered list of pages accompanied by "Next" and "Previous" buttons.
 This is a common UI pattern that offers users a significant amount of precision when navigating results.

-Calculating the total amount of search results for a query is a resource-intensive process.
-Because of that, page selectors might lead to slower interfaces.
+Calculating the total amount of search results for a query is a resource-intensive process. **Numbered page selectors might lead to performance issues**, especially if you increase `maxTotalHits` above its default value.

 ### Implementation